Discovery Mast Climb

 Explore our plans to transform Discovery Point, conserve the RRS Discovery, and spark curiosity in heritage for the next 100 years.

 Did you know Dundee Heritage Trust can receive gifts in wills?
-Your gift could make a lasting difference to our heritage—and our future.
+Your gift can make a lasting difference to our heritage—and our future.

 Polar Publications

-Celebrate two iconic publications from within our Polar Collections; the famous South Polar Times compiled on Discovery in 1902, and Shackleton’s rare Aurora Australis.
+Celebrate two iconic publications from our Polar Collection: the famous South Polar Times compiled on Discovery in 1902, and Shackleton’s rare Aurora Australis.

 The Hope Cross